(Updated November 25, 2015, and edited slightly on January 19, 2020.)

 No word is more loaded and distorted than the word “liberal”.

-No word is more crucial, especially right now: deprived of language, the very concept of liberalism is slipping away, its quiet reasonableness drowned out by louder, stupider, more passionate and primitive voices.
+No word is more crucial, especially right now.
+Deprived of language, the very concept of liberalism is slipping away.
 Liberalism is losing its place in polical discourse, precisely when it is most needed.
+Each ideology sees liberals as unwitting dupes of its enemy, and happily shoots through liberals to fire on its foes, and tallies fallen liberals into its kill count.

 For this reason the word “liberal” needs clarification and revitalization.